CesiumGS/3d-tiles-validator/IMPLEMENTATION.md

   - `issues/StructureValidationIssues.ts`: General issues related to an inconsistent structure, like `IDENTIFIER_NOT_FOUND`
   - `issues/SemanticValidationIssues.ts`: Issues related to inconsistent property values, like `TILE_GEOMETRIC_ERROR_INCONSISTENT`
   - `ContentValidationIssues.ts`: An error or warning in a tile content
-- For validation issues that refer to the tile content, each `ValidationIssue` can have an array of `internalIssues`.
+- For validation issues that refer to the tile content, each `ValidationIssue` can have an array of `causes`.
 This can be filled, for example, with the information from the glTF validator that caused the validation to fail

 ## Discussion points

 ### High Level

 - The build process has to be streamlined (e.g. considering CI)
+- The deployment options have to be evaluated (e.g.: Do we want a "Drag-And-Drop" version of the validator?)
 - The linting- and prettier configuration has to be finalized
-- The deployment options have to be evaluated (e.g.: Do we want a "Drag-And-Drop" version of the validator?)
+  - Started with basic prettier- and eslint configurations and CLI scripts

 ### General functionality

 - It should be possible to "batch process" a directory (with caveats - how to detect whether a file is a `tileset.json`, beyond its name?)
+  - Addressed via `tilesetsDirectory` CLI argument
 - It should be possible to write reports into files.
+  - Addressed via `reportFile` and `writeReports` CLI arguments
 - It should detect ZIPped files, and uncompress them for validation
+  - Addressed via `UnzippingResourceResolver`
 - Check that geometry is within tile.boundingVolume, content.boundingVolume, and parent.boundingVolume
 - Check that metadata statistics are correct.
 Or at the very least, check that metadata values fall within min/max
 - Check that metadata values fall within the class's min/max